CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/load_trajectory.rst

 In contrast, if the dump local file doesn't contain the two topology columns, then OVITO assumes that the file stores auxiliary bond property values and simply adds them to the existing bonds.
 In this case, the number of entries in the dump local file must exactly match the number of existing bonds in OVITO.

+File written by the `fix reax/c/bonds <https://lammps.sandia.gov/doc/fix_reaxc_bonds.html>`__ command have a different format, which is fixed.
+OVITO maps the contained information automatically to the right bond and particle properties.

 .. seealso::